What’s the difference between a bad job, a good job, and a brilliant job? The employee experience.

 1. Happier and more productive employees

-In many ways, improving employee experience means addressing the common sources of job stress.
+In many ways, improving the experience means addressing the common sources of job stress.
 Stressed employees are unhappy and unproductive.
 But happier employees get more done.
 They’re less likely to take time off and less likely to leave should things get tough.
 So as well as boosts to productivity, you could also expect to spend less on recruitment, while also enjoying improved relationships across your teams.